 Favorite roles include Lucy (The Telephone) Musetta (La Bohème); Cinderella (A Tale of Cinderella); Noémie (Cendrillon) and Papagena (Die Zauberflӧte).
 Sarah has been featured with Annapolis Opera, OperaWorks, Larry McKenna’s New Voices Cabaret, TableTop Broadway at the West End Lounge, New York Lyric Opera Theatre, Delaware Valley Opera Company, Opera on Tap- Philadelphia and NYC, Asheville Lyric Opera, the International Vocal Arts Institute (Tel Aviv), Vancouver Summer Opera Workshop, Garden State Opera and Minas.

-Ms. Baumgarten earned her Master of Music degree in Voice Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University in May 2015, studying under Soprano Ah Young Hong.
+Ms. Baumgarten earned her Master of Music degree in Voice Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University studying under Soprano Ah Young Hong.
 She received her Bachelor of Music degree in Voice Performance, with a minor in Italian from the Pennsylvania State University, studying under Norman Spivey.
-She currently maintains a private voice and piano studio in South Jersey, and studies with both Peggy Baroody and Robert Edwin.
+She currently maintains a private voice and piano studio New York City, and studies with Natalie Wilson and Andrew Byrne.